-A Phase I Dose Escalation Study for Patients With Recurrent Malignant Gliomas
+Dose Escalation Study of Vandetanib With Hypofractionated Stereotactic Radiotherapy in Recurrent Malignant Gliomas (IRUSZACT0073)

 This study drug has been designed to block certain chemical pathways that stimulate tumor to grow.
 The study drug has been shown to slow the growth of a number of types of cancers.

 This will be a dose escalation study.
 A dose escalation study means that successive groups of patients will receive higher doses of the study drug.
 There are three dose levels.
-The dose of the study drug you will receive will depend on the stage the study has reached at the time you decide to participate.
+The dose of the study drug received will depend on the stage the study has reached at the time a patient decides to participate.

-In addition to taking the study drug you will also receive radiation therapy to your brain tumor for 3 days.
+In addition to taking the study drug patients will also receive radiation therapy to the brain tumor for 3 days.

 Show Detailed Description